 From getting vengeance on all the falsities surrounding her name, “Rumours” has since garnered over three million YouTube spins (even more across Spotify and Apple Music), unexpected collabs, a performance at Wireless, plus co-signs from the stars of Love & Hip-Hop: Atlanta.
-We hopped on a Zoom call with the UK drill star—for her debut magazine interview—to discuss her journey thus far and her hopes for the future.
+We hopped on a Zoom call with the rising star—for her debut magazine interview—to discuss her journey thus far, and her hopes for the future.
 After the jump, get to know more of Ivorian Doll.

 “When I look back on it now, it’s like everything happened for a reason: for me to build up my platform.”

 COMPLEX: How would you compare IVD in 2016 to IVD today?

 Ivorian Doll: IVD in 2016, I wasn’t even doing music.
 I was the same person, but just not as out-there as I am today.
 I feel like I’m a lot more confident now, and I’ve learnt how to become more of a peoples-person.
 I’m also friendlier and a lot more understanding than I used to be!
 I’ve had to learn to talk to people, communicate with people.
 Things have changed a lot.

 Throughout your YouTube career, under your real name Vanessa, you gave subscribers advice, you had viral moments—some good, some bad—and you opened up about your personal life.
 What was the main goal for the channel when you launched it in 2016?